mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-12.md

 The phase space represents the number of kinematic configurations available in the decay.
 For two-body decays, it reduces to angular configurations, which are the same for both cases.
 But there is also an energy-dependent factor, which determines how much energy is released in the decay.

 The energy release is larger when the mass difference between the initial and final states is greater.
 For the pion decay:

-- The initial energy is given by the pion mass.
+-The initial energy is given by the pion mass.
 - The final-state particles (e.g., $\mu^+ \nu_\mu$ or $e^+ \nu_e$) carry their own masses.

 In the case of $\pi^+ \to e^+ \nu_e$, the energy release is tiny because the electron mass is negligible, and most of the energy goes into kinetic energy.
 For $\pi^+ \to \mu^+ \nu_\mu$, the muon mass is much larger, so the energy release is smaller in comparison.
 This difference in phase space favors the muonic decay.